Sunday, September 5

 Book of Memories

 We are compiling a book of Book of Memories and would love to have you contribute.
-It will be on display at the June 28th Anniversary Event.
-Please submit your memories by May 31st to one of the email addresses below or leave it in the church office.
+It will be on display at the Celebration event in 2021.

 Questions or "Book of Memories" submissions: Contact Sally Gray ( ) or Barb Stayton